-Funding for the NC BCCCP is through the U. S. Health and Human Services, Centers for Disease Control and Prevention, Funding Opportunity Number CDC-RFA-DP17-1701, Award # NU58 DP006281 and State Appropriations through Senate Bill 305, House DRH70086-LN-39A.
-The project title is Cancer Prevention and Control Program for State, Territorial & Tribal Organizations.
-Recipients of funding can include Local Health Departments (LHD), community care networks, hospitals, and community health centers.
-The project period runs for five years, from June 30, 2017 to June 29, 2022.
+Funding for the NC BCCCP is through the U.S. Health and Human Services, Centers for Disease Control and Prevention, Funding Opportunity Number CDC-RFA-DP22-2202, Award # TBD and State Appropriations through Senate Bill 305, House DRH70086-LN-39A.
+The project title is Cancer Prevention and Control Program for State, Territorial & Tribal Recipients of funding can include Local Health Departments (LHD), Organizations. community care networks, hospitals, and community health centers.
+The project period runs for five years, from June 30, 2022 to June 29, 2027.
 This grant encompasses three separate programs, the National Comprehensive Cancer Control Program, the National Breast and Cervical Cancer Early Detection Program, and the National Program of Cancer Registries.
 NC BCCCP has a match requirement of one dollar for every three dollars spent in federal funds.
 Sub recipients have no cost sharing or matching requirements under the programs.
 NC BCCCP is charged with implementing activities to positively impact the population of the project region by (1) providing overall and preventive cancer education; (2) identifying and sharing cancer resources and/or assistance information; (3) fortifying persons and associates to better handle a cancer diagnosis when it occurs; and (4) providing cancer screenings for low-income, uninsured, and uninsured.

-The priority population for federally-funded NC BCCCP mammography services is women between the ages of 50 and 64 who are low-income (below 250% of federal poverty level), who have not been screened in the past year.
-The priority population for State-funded NC BCCCP mammography services is women between the ages of 40 and 64 who are low-income (below 250% of federal poverty level), who have not been screened in the past year.
-The priority population for federally-funded NC BCCCP cervical cancer screening services is women between the ages of 40 and 64 who are low-income (below 250% of federal poverty level), who have never been screened or not been screened in the past five years.
-The priority population for state-funded NC BCCCP cervical cancer screening services is women between the ages of 21 and 64 who are low-income (below 250% of federal poverty level), who have never been screened or not been screened in the past five years.
-Another priority population is women of ethnic minorities, and women who are uninsured or underinsured.
+The priority population for NC BCCCP mammography services is women between the ages of 40 and 64 who are low-income (below 250% of federal poverty level), who have not been screened in the past year.

+The priority population for NC BCCCP cervical cancer screening services is women between the ages of 21 and 64 who are low-income (below 250% of federal poverty level), who have never been screened or not been screened in the past five years Another priority population is women of ethnic minorities, and women who are uninsured or underinsured.

-CDC mandates special emphasis is placed on recruiting minorities due to significantly higher incidence and mortality rates from breast and cervical cancer in comparison to the Caucasian population in NC.
+CDC mandates special emphasis is placed on recruiting minorities due to significantly higher incidence and mortality rates from breast and cervical cancer in comparison to the White population in NC.
 Ultimately, this will result in decreasing cancer rates and mortality among the focus population.